-The possession, sale or furnishing of alcohol and illicit drugs on the University campus is governed by the University's Policy on Substance Abuse for Faculty, Staff, and Students (Attachment VIII), the University Code of Conduct for each school, and state and federal laws.
+The possession, sale, or furnishing of alcohol and illicit drugs on the University campus is governed by the University's Policy on Substance Abuse (Attachment VIII), the University Code of Conduct for each school, and state and federal laws.
 These laws are strictly enforced by the UMBPF.
 Violators are subject to University disciplinary action, criminal prosecution, fines, and/or imprisonment.